|

 who respond accurately and sensitively to the conductor's

 gestures.
-Dianne Gryba and Bonnie Nicholson, who are
+Dianne Gryba and Bonnie Nicholson, superb pianists,

 are an integral part of the instructional team.
 Because of their